Consumer Law and Practice

 This course is for students who would like to study online.

 This course is taught online with plenty of input from your tutor.
-Through use of the university’s Virtual Learning Environment you will have the chance to have discussions with students.
+Through use of the university’s Virtual Learning Environment you will have discussion opportunities with other students.

 To award credits we need to have evidence of the knowledge and skills you have gained or improved.
 Some of this has to be in a form that can be shown to external examiners so that we can be absolutely sure that standards are met across all courses and subjects.